zackwong1995/What-are-the-fundamental-causes-of-the-Local-Financial-Difficulties-in-China/ReadMe.md

-# Peking University HSBC Business Shcool_ WONG YUK TUNG: INTRODUCTION TO THE CHINESE ECONOMY- FINAL ESSAY
-# What Are The Fundamental Causes Of The Local Financial Difficulties in China?
+# Peking University HSBC Business Shcool; Course: Introduction to the Chinese Economy- Final Essay; Written by Wong Yuk Tung

 ## Summary
 It can be said that the local financial difficulties in China are caused by many reasons.
 The overcapacity problems left by the rapid industrial development in the early years, the lack of long-term development projects of the government (long-term taxation raise from the development of enterprises and citizens), low utilization of infrastructure and urban facilities (Empty Cities), restrictions on the free flow of population, and the unwilling of enterprises to entry caused by the opacity of the system.
 In addition to these, there are many hidden issues, such as government debt and corruption.
 Together, these problems have caused more and more financial pressure on the local government.
 And how to improve the utilization of investment development and infrastructure, strengthening the labor efficiency of local cities, optimizing the management for the external population would be the most important aspects.